What are the qualifications for membership?

 The association's constitution should set out if non-financial members can vote at the annual general meeting.

-The Model constitution specifies a member is not entitled to vote at any general meeting, unless all money due and payable by the member has been paid.
+Where the Model constitution applies, a member is not entitled to vote at any general meeting, unless all money due and payable by the member has been paid.

 Can non-financial members nominate others or stand for election?

-The association's constitution must set out provisions on the election or appointment of members of the committee.
-This includes nomination of persons to stand for election to the management committee.
+The association's constitution must set out provisions relating to the election or appointment of members of the committee.
+This includes the procedure for nominating persons for election or appointment to the management committee.

 Can persons under the age of 18 be members and vote?

-Where the association has members who are minors, the constitution should clearly detail their rights and privileges.
+Where the association has members who are minors, the constitution should clearly detail their rights and privileges, (including any restriction on voting rights).

-The Model constitution specifies that a member under the age of 18 years is not entitled to vote.
+Where the Model constitution applies, a member under the age of 18 years is not entitled to vote.

 What is the register of members?